 Have freedom with the fact we won’t have to hunt for all the recipe.
 Keep the recipes and ingredients in one spot.

 Below, I’ve started typing up my own ingredients list of our Family Favorite Recipes.
 Remember, I am implementing the same steps that I am asking of you.
 Feel free to print off my first page.
 It’s nothing fancy, but right now, we are just getting the basics down.
 I’ve left some columns for you to fill in your own ingredients.

 There are added benefits of having a notebook like this.
 If you are incorporating your children into the kitchen activities, and teaching them to cook, this will be a valuable resource because they can learn to master a few of these recipes.
 Also, if you are desperate, you can always hand off the ingredients list to someone else, and they can help with the shopping.

 I’m slowly working through writing out all of my ingredients from the following recipes, plus about ten more that I will be adding here this month.
 When I am completed, I will post a master list for you to use.
 Today, when I am done with this initial ingredients list, I will slide that list into a page protector, along side the hard copies of my recipes.

-Over the next few months, we will continue to add to this binder.
+Over the next few months, we will continue to add to this binder and bin.
 At first, it may seem like busy work, but you will thank me later, and you will reach for it regularly.
 For me, I need someone else helping me do the thinking and this Meal Solutions binder will do that for us if we just put a bit of work up front.

 The start of my list.